stql/start/README.md

-This is the Signal Track Analytic Processing system source code based on hive.
+This is the Signal Track Analytical Processing system source code based on hive.